atlas-bi/website/src/docs/library/usage/user-profile.md

 ---
-title: User Profiles
+title: User Profiles | User profiles are a quick way to find who is using your reporting content, provides tools for sharing content, and more!
 tags: Library
-description: User profiles are a quick way to find who is using your reporting content, provides tools for sharing content, and more!
+description: User profiles contain a host of information helping users to find the most active reporting content.
+Quickly find users favorites, what they are subscribed to, what reports they are using, and what groups they are a part of.
 keywords: atlas, atlas library, unified report library, data governance, database, user, users, profile, user profile, usage data, user activity
 layout: docs_library.njk
 date: Last Modified